Cotton Fiber Harvesting & Ginning

 This rectangular method of cotton module building has fallen out of fashion in favor of the round modules.

-Historically, once packed, the cotton was covered with a tarp and left in the field to be picked up by a truck.
-Today, most cotton pickers are highly automated.
 As the round modules are being constructed, they are covered with an engineered polyethylene film that both protects the cotton and provides compression to maintain module shape and density.
 This fully protects the module and prepares it to be taken to the next stop on its journey—the gin.

 Harvested cotton is called seed cotton because the fibers are still attached to the seed.
 The principal function of a cotton gin is to convert farmers’ harvests into salable commodities—fiber and seed—by separating the cotton from the seed to ensure tiny bits of trash (like leftover seed) are disposed of.
 Seed bits spun into yarn can cause the yarn to break and affect the value of the commodity on the open market.